 Here are the key components of an eProcurement solution:

 - Supplier management – refers to a buying organization administrating suppliers’ information, interactions, performance, and relationships.
 Supplier management involves gaining complete visibility on the information, interactions, and ongoing performance of an entire supplier database.

 - Supplier Management is typically comprised of two elements – Supplier Relationship Management (SRM) and Supplier Information Management (SIM).

-- Sourcing & Contract Management – details the end-to-end process an organisation undertakes when identifying and sourcing products or services.
+- Sourcing & Contract Management – details the end-to-end process an organization undertakes when identifying and sourcing products or services.
 Sourcing & Contract Management suites deals with strategic sourcing activities and managing contracts and it is usually comprised of eSourcing (eAuctions and eTenders) and contract management.

 - Analytics – most tools used in businesses use some sort of analytics platform and eProcurement is no exception.
 Typically, analytics allow procurement and finance professionals to view and take corrective measures for spend across the whole business.
-This is usually achieved with easily configurable dashboards, giving decision makers what they need to make informed decisions.
+This is usually achieved with easily configurable dashboards, giving decision-makers what they need to make informed decisions.

 How to learn eProcurement?

 Learning the ins and outs of eProcurement can be challenging, with continuous training and study required to keep up-to-speed with emerging technologies and processes.
 But, with the relevant training materials and literature, you can gain a working knowledge of eProcurement and discover the benefits it can offer.